-My personal helpful guide for those travelling to Korea and spending 7 days there.
+My personal guide for those travelling to South Korea and planning spending 7 days there.

 |Date||In-Flight||Day 1 – Seoul What’s Up?||Day 2 – Shopping Frenzy||Day 3 – The Touristy Stuff||Day 4 – Sleep In Day||Day 5 – More Touristy Stuff||Day 6 – Korean War, Jjimjilbang and Food Poisoning||Day 7 – DMZ||Day 8 – Bye Seoul!|